nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-04-14-bug-in-observablecollection/index.md

 ---
+title: Bug in ObservableCollection?
+date: 2008-04-14
+author: MrHinsh
 id: "240"
-title: "Bug in ObservableCollection?"
-date: "2008-04-14"
-categories:
-  - "code-and-complexity"
-  - "problems-and-puzzles"
-tags:
-  - "code"
-  - "develop"
-  - "wpf"
-coverImage: "metro-binary-vb-128-link-2-2.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "bug-in-observablecollection"
+slug: bug-in-observablecollection
 aliases:
 - /blog/bug-in-observablecollection
+tags:
+- code
+- develop
+- wpf
+categories:
+- code-and-complexity
+- problems-and-puzzles
+coverImage: metro-binary-vb-128-link-2-2.png

 ---

 I seam to be having a little problem.
 Now, this may be me being stupid, but I can't get an ObservableCollection to work if you pass it a generic type!